 Does losing back teeth change your face?

 The loss of back teeth can alter the shape of a patient’s bite, impacting the shape of their face.
 In most cases patients jawbones appear smaller or their bottom teeth push forward.
+You could also experience problems with the alignment of your teeth, chewing ability, and speech.
+If you are missing a front tooth or molar, you may be at an increased risk for health issues like gum disease.

 Do missing teeth cause wrinkles?